anmarkoulis/event-sourcing/docs/notes.md

 - Create a natural, engaging introduction

 **Speaking Notes:**
 "Hello everybody!
 I'm super excited to be presenting at PyCon Athens.
-This is the first one, so it's extra important to me.
-I'd like to thank the committee for having me here - it's truly an honor to be part of this inaugural event.
+This is the first one, both for PyCon in Greece but also for me so it's extra important.
+That's why I'd like to thank the committee for having me here - it's truly an honor to be part of this inaugural event.

-I'm Antonis Markoulis, Senior Staff Engineer at ORfium.
-I've been coding in Python for over 10 years and I absolutely love it - Python is like that friend who never lets you down, even at 3 AM when you're debugging production issues.
-I initially started working with C++, but with Python I loved the way that I didn't have to deal with the low-level stuff and could actually focus on solving the problem rather than following a dangling pointer.
+I'm Antonis Markoulis, Senior Staff Engineer at Orfium.
+I've been coding in Python for over 10 years and I absolutely love it.
+I initially started working professionally with C++, but with Python I loved the way that I didn't have to deal with the low-level stuff and could actually focus on solving the problem rather than following a dangling pointer.

 My journey started in Physics, specifically computational physics and simulation software.
-My thesis was about simulating comet chaotic trajectories - I spent months modeling celestial chaos, thinking I was doing something profound.
-Little did I know I'd be debugging real-world system chaos instead!
+I have worked a lot with celestial dynamics simulating chaotic trajectories.
 Turns out, production systems are way more chaotic than comets.
-At least comets follow predictable patterns - our systems?
-Not so much.

 I'm passionate about keeping things simple and using the right architecture for each problem.
 There's no one-size-fits-all solution - unless you count unicorns, but those don't exist in real architecture, do they?
+The same applies with event sourcing, it is not for everybody but hopefully after today's presentation it will be added as an option.

-Last year I discovered Stanley Kubrick's 'Dr. Strangelove' for the first time - yes, I know, I'm late to the party!
-But it struck me - in our world, the bomb is complex distributed systems, the worrying is debugging nightmares, and the love is embracing event sourcing's power.
-Today we're going to talk about something that might sound scary at first - raw events.
-But by the end of this talk, I hope you'll see why I've learned to stop worrying and love them."
+When it comes to the title of the presentation, last year I discovered Stanley Kubrick's 'Dr. Strangelove: Or How I Learned to Stop Worrying and Love the Bomb' for the first time - yes, I know, I'm late to the party!
+But I can see the analogies.
+The bomb are the complex systems and I am worrying too much about production issues on them.
+Hopefully after the end of the presentation you will also stop worrying about debugging production systems."

 ---